Table Of Contents

 An Examination Under Oath is several hours of being interrogated by an insurance company lawyer.

 An Examination Under Oath (sometimes called an “EUO”) is a formal process required by most insurance policies, where the insurance company hires a lawyer to ask you questions under oath.
 Everything you say during the Examination is typed up by a court reporter.
 If there is more than one insured (like a husband and wife, or business partners), the EUO clause in the insurance policy doesn’t let them sit in on each other’s examinations.
-Usually requests for Examinations Under Oath come with requests for lots of documents.
+Usually requests for Florida Examinations Under Oath come with requests for lots of documents.
+For more information, contact a seasoned insurance dispute attorney today.

 Get the key takeaways from this page